 Dipole and Tile BeamsLBA antennas are sensitive to the entire visible sky, so the LBA 'dipole beam' covers the entire sky, but with a significant drop in sensitivity below about 30° elevation.

 Each HBA tile contains 4x4 antennas which are combined with an analogue beam former before the data are sent to the station processor (RSP) boards.
 Each tile is therefore sensitive to a smaller portion of the sky.
 This 'tile beam', sometimes called the 'analogue beam', has a FWHM beam width of 30-15 deg over the frequency range 110-240 MHz.

 Station Beam or Sub-Array Pointing (SAP)

 A 'station beam', also known as a 'sub-array pointing' (SAP) is formed by combining, with the appropriate phase-rotation, all the selected LBA antennas or HBA tiles (formally the signals of the all selected RCUs) in a given station to form a beam towards a specified direction.

-After forming a station beam towards a specified direction (say all 488 subbands in one SAP), the data flow to the CEP to be processed by the correlator.
+After forming a station beam towards a specified direction (say all 488 subbands in one SAP), the data flows to the CEP to be processed by the correlator.